AlexsLemonade/OpenScPCA-analysis/docs/software-platforms/aws/working-with-s3-buckets.md

 For this script to work, you need to be [logged into the AWS account profile you use for contributing to OpenScPCA](../../technical-setup/environment-setup/configure-aws-cli.md#logging-in-to-a-new-session).

 This script syncs the contents of a given analysis module's `results` and `plots` directories from your computer to S3.
-It does not also sync S3 contents back to your computer.
+It does not copy any files from S3 back to your computer.
-Your files will be synced to a bucket called `s3://{your bucket name}/{analysis module name}`, where:
+Your files will be synced to the S3 location `s3://{your bucket name}/{analysis module name}`, where:

 - Results will be synced to `s3://{your bucket name}/{analysis module name}/results`
 - Plots will be synced to `s3://{your bucket name}/{analysis module name}/plots`